 The SCC Automotive Technology program is an ASE (Automotive Service Excellence) Certified program.
-This certification assures the student that the program meets the standards set by NATEF (National Automotive Technicians Education Foundation) regarding equipment, tools, scheduling, instructors and curriculum. .
+This certification assures the student that the program meets the standards set by NATEF (National Automotive Technicians Education Foundation) regarding equipment, tools, scheduling, instructors and curriculum.

 In order for a technician to become ASE certified, he/she must have two years experience in addition to passing tests in the various areas of automotive repair.
 However, by attending the SCC Automotive Technology program, students may take these tests at any time during their education.
-If they pass these tests, they will become ASE Certified protem upon graduation.
+If they pass these tests, they will become ASE Certified pro-tem upon graduation.
 After just one year of experience in the field, they become officially ASE Certified.

 One benefit of this program is the on the job training (OJT) it provides.
 OJT gives the students hands-on experience in an actual work environment.
-In this two year program, students will not only receive an education, but they will also receive hands-on experience while being paid.
+In this two year program, students will not only receive an education, but they will also receive handson experience while being paid.
+The Automotive Technology Program -Management Option allows students to pursue a management track in their second year.